Investing tax-efficiently

 The complex world of tax on investment

-This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced, including those set out in the Autumn Budget.
-The Covid-19 pandemic hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
-As result:
+The UK tax system has grown increasingly elaborate.
+With tax increases in the last two Budgets totalling over £67 billion, the complexities are growing ever greater.
+This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced, including those set out in the Autumn Budget 2025.
+The challenges of recent years have led successive Chancellors (and their Scottish counterparts) to take significant steps to raise revenue.

-- Many personal tax allowances and bands are now frozen until April 2028, despite inflation having peaked at over 11% in October 2022, in the first tax year of the freeze.
+• Many personal tax allowances and bands are now frozen until April 2028, despite inflation having peaked at over 11% in October 2022, in the first tax year of the freeze.

-- Following the Autumn Budget 2024, the tax burden is on course to reach 38.2% of GDP by 2029/30, its highest since 1948 and over five percentage points above the pre-pandemic figure.
+• Following the Autumn Budget 2025, the tax burden is on course to reach 38.3% of GDP by 2030/31, a historic high and 5.4 percentage points above the pre-pandemic figure of 32.9% in 2019/20.

 Expert advice is necessary if you require more information or a greater insight into how to cut your share of the growing tax burden.